⚠️⚠️⚠️

 For completeness

-By default, if you don’t set up any plan() at all, the sequential simulation runs of demografr are implicitly organized by:
+By default, if you don’t set up any plan() at all, the simulation runs of demografr will be run in a sequential manner, because the default mode of operation for the future R package is the following plan:

 plan(sequential)